47colborne/dynamini/README.md

 We've included ActiveModel::Validations, so any validators will still work and be triggered by the save/create methods.
 There are also some new functions specific to DynamoDB's API:

 * find_or_nil(hash_key, range_key) - since ActiveRecord's find_by isn't applicable to noSQL, use this method if you want a .find that doesn't raise exceptions when the item doesn't exist
 * batch_find([keys]) - to retrieve multiple objects at once.
 * increment!({attribute1: amount, attribute2: amount}) - to update your record using DynamoDB's Atomic Counter functionality.
 (For more information, see http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/WorkingWithItems.html#WorkingWithItems.AtomicCounters )
 * add_to(attribute, value) - If you use this to modify your attribute, when saving, Dynamini will update that attribute with ADD instead of PUT.
 Your attribute must be handled as an addable type - :integer, :float, :array, :set, :date, or :time.
 (For more information on ADD actions, see http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_UpdateItem.html )
+* delete_attribute(attribute) - Use this to delete an attribute from a record completely, rather than just blanking it or nullifying it.
+* delete_attribute!(attrubute) - same as above but with an included save!

 ## Configuration
 In application.rb, or in initializers/dynamini.rb, include your AWS settings like so: